ivan006/Course-Work--Notes/Web-dev/Wordpress-made-easy/readme.md

 - Action
 	- Change the link color (to white if you opted for "transparent")
 	- Change link hover color (to light yellow if you opted for "transparent")
 	- Change the current menu item color (to white if you opted for "transparent")
+	- Change the background color to whatever you want
 - Orient to
 	- Customise
 	- Header